loboris/ESP32_TFT_library/README.md

 ---

-**This library must be built with the latest esp-idf master branch and xtensa toolchain**
+**This library must be built with the esp-idf release/v4.0 branch and xtensa toolchain**

-If you are using the esp-idf v2.1, checkout the commit *0518df81a6566820352dad7bf6c539995d41ad18*

 ---